Woman facing arson-for-hire charge in Bootheel now faces forgery relat...

 Huber said he recognized several of the names used in the emails as among those that had worked to spread conspiracy theories about him.

-One email to The Independent, using the name Marissa Jenkins, identified the sender as a student reporter seeking help, with the signature line “Investigate Report University of Missouri Journalism.”
+One email to The Independent, using the name Marissa Jenkins, identified the sender as a student reporter seeking help, with the signature line “Investigate Report University of Missouri Journalism”.

 A student named Marissa Jenkins was enrolled on a part-time basis during the summer term at MU, university spokesman Christopher Ave stated in an email.
 She is not currently enrolled.